Get to Know Dr. Robert C. Miller

 “Taking care of patients is tremendously satisfying for me.
 It’s what I enjoy about work,” Miller said.
 “There are a lot of great things about the Maryland Proton Center, but first and foremost is the team of doctors and staff, people who really care about their patients.”

 Leader in Radiation Therapy Research

 Miller also has conducted extensive clinical research throughout his career, including studies on the use of various compounds to lessen the risk of normal tissue injury while undergoing radiation therapy.

 He has served as national principal investigator for five phase III clinical trials funded by the National Institutes of Health that explored novel radiation techniques.

 Miller has authored more than 170 peer-reviewed papers.
 He is the founding editor-in-chief of Advances in Radiation Oncology, an academic journal produced by the American Society for Radiation Oncology.

-He also is a professor at the University of Maryland School of Medicine.
+He was also a professor at the University of Maryland School of Medicine.